 This girl was proud of who she was.
 Her ability to be a powerful submissive brought out more power in me, as I knew if I wanted to pursue her, I’d need to be at my peak of power as well.
 The level of power play was hot!

 Being a powerful submissive doesn’t mean you have to know everything or be perfect.
 What it means is striving for growth and owning who you are.
 It means standing tall, with shoulders back, and being confident and brave and direct and strong.
-As a result, when you have a total power exchange, you are giving that much more.
+As a result, when you have a BDSM total power exchange, you're giving that much more.

 Sienna Saint-Cyr writes erotica and blogs about kink, poly, body image, most things relating.
-Follow her on her website or on Twitter @siennasaintcyr.
+Follow her on Twitter @siennasaintcyr.

-Looking for someone to have an incredibly hot and intense power exchange with?
-Meet them by joining Fetish.com for free today.
+Looking for someone to have intense BDSM TPE?
+Meet them on Fetish.com for free.